by Chris Woodford. Last updated: August 1, 2016.

 - WWF: Rivers and lakes: protecting our freshwater ecosystems: Introduces WWF's work in conserving rivers and other inland waters.

 - Rivers and streams: A collection of useful river organizations listed on the Open Directory Project.

-- Thames: The Biography by Peter Ackroyd.
+- Thames: Secret River by Peter Ackroyd.
 Knopf, 2009.
 How the River Thames has dominated London life from ancient times to the present day.

 Data and statistics